The Amboseli Baboon Research project lies adjacent to Mount Kilimanjaro in East Africa

 Maternal Early Life Adversity and Offspring Fitness: A question that remains unanswered, particularly in natural animal populations, is the extent to which the effects of adverse early life conditions affect the offspring of the individual who experienced the adversity.
 Previous work by Amboseli researchers has demonstrated that early life adversity results in reduced longevity for those individuals that survive to adulthood.
 I have extended this analysis to show that the early life adversity that a female experiences influences the survival of her future offspring, independent of the environment that those offspring experience (see our 2019 publication in eLifeFigure 1 from that paper, below).

 My current work on this topic focuses on identifying the behavioral mechanisms involved in this intergenerational transfer.
-In from 2018-2019, two field assistants and I traveled with a field assistant to Amboseli to intensively sample 48 mother-offspring dyads to begin to test my hypothesis that the early life adversity experienced by females reduces the quality of maternal care that they are later able to provide, thereby leading to deficits in offspring survival.
-Data collection is still on-going, but we have been able to show that mother-infant pairs show repeatable differences in a wide range of measured parameters- a necessary pre-requisite for testing for individual-level differences.
+In from 2018-2019, two field assistants and I traveled to Amboseli to intensively sample 48 mother-offspring dyads to begin to test my hypothesis that the early life adversity experienced by females reduces the quality of maternal care that they are later able to provide, thereby leading to deficits in offspring survival.
+Data collection is still on-going, but we have been able to show that mother-infant pairs show repeatable differences in a wide range of measured parameters, a necessary pre-requisite for testing for individual-level differences.